WentaoZhan1998/NN-GLS-article-code/README.md

 * Folder */code/large-sample* contains code for the large sample experiments, including the consistency and running time results.

-* Folder */code/realdata* contains code for the realdata experiments, including the visualization, assumption check, and prediction results.
+* Folder */code/realdata* contains code for the real data experiments, including the visualization, assumption check, and prediction results.

 * Folder */code/visualization* contains code for some complex visualizations, basically the grouped barplots and boxplots.